-With brothers and sisters involved in the Campus Crusade for Christ ministry in Mexico, around 1982
+I’m here with brothers and sisters involved in the Campus Crusade for Christ ministry in Mexico, around 1982

 From the beginning that was God’s intent for all of us.
 All loved, all family.

 But now, we are brought near to God by the blood of Christ, spilled for us all on the cross.
 He is our peace.
 He broke down the wall that divided us.
-We who believe — Jews and Gentiles (non-Jews) — have access in one Spirit to the Father.
+We who believe — Jews and Gentiles — have access in one Spirit to the Father.
 We are fellow citizens with all who believe, and even more: members of God’s household.
 Because of Jesus, all of us are being built together into a dwelling of God in the Spirit (vv.13-22).

 A more vivid set of before-and-after pictures would be hard to find.